oapicf/pinterest-sdk/clients/go/generated/docs/TemplateResponseDateRange.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAbsoluteDateRange

+`func (o *TemplateResponseDateRange) GetAbsoluteDateRange() TemplateResponseDateRangeAbsoluteDateRange`

+GetAbsoluteDateRange returns the AbsoluteDateRange field if non-nil, zero value otherwise.

+### GetAbsoluteDateRangeOk

+`func (o *TemplateResponseDateRange) GetAbsoluteDateRangeOk() (*TemplateResponseDateRangeAbsoluteDateRange, bool)`

+GetAbsoluteDateRangeOk returns a tuple with the AbsoluteDateRange field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAbsoluteDateRange

+`func (o *TemplateResponseDateRange) SetAbsoluteDateRange(v TemplateResponseDateRangeAbsoluteDateRange)`

+SetAbsoluteDateRange sets AbsoluteDateRange field to given value.

+### HasAbsoluteDateRange

+`func (o *TemplateResponseDateRange) HasAbsoluteDateRange() bool`

+HasAbsoluteDateRange returns a boolean if a field has been set.

+### SetAbsoluteDateRangeNil

+`func (o *TemplateResponseDateRange) SetAbsoluteDateRangeNil(b bool)`

+ SetAbsoluteDateRangeNil sets the value for AbsoluteDateRange to be an explicit nil

+### UnsetAbsoluteDateRange
+`func (o *TemplateResponseDateRange) UnsetAbsoluteDateRange()`

+UnsetAbsoluteDateRange ensures that no value is present for AbsoluteDateRange, not even an explicit nil
 ### GetDynamicDateRange

 `func (o *TemplateResponseDateRange) GetDynamicDateRange() TemplateResponseDateRangeDynamicDateRange`